Selami Altınok

+A member of the Justice and Development Party, he was elected to the Grand National Assembly of Turkey in the 2023 parliamentary election from Erzurum.

 Early life and career

 Selami Altınok was born in 1966 in Narman, Erzurum and graduated from Department of Public Administration in Istanbul University Faculty of Political Sciences in 1988.
 He was later appointed as the Deputy Kaymakam to the district of Akkışla and went on to become the Kaymakam of Almus, Güroymak, Erciş, Terme and Serik.
 After serving as a Kaymakam, he became the General Secretary of the Erzurum Special Provincial Administration.

 Governor of Aksaray

 Altınok was appointed as the 10th Governor of Aksaray by the Ministry of the Interior, with his appointment being validated by the Turkish government and the President Abdullah Gül on 2 August 2012.
 He served in this position until 16 February 2014, after which he was appointed as a Central Governor with no responsibility.

 Istanbul General Director of Security

 Following a series of police raids on the homes of numerous businessmen and the sons of four cabinet ministers as part of a government corruption scandal, the serving Istanbul General Director of Security who had ordered the operations, Hüseyin Çapkın, was removed from his post.
 In his government's defence, Prime Minister Recep Tayyip Erdoğan had accused the perpetrators of the anti-corruption operation to be sympathisers of the Gülen Movement and would be removed from their positions.
 After the controversial removal of Çapkın from office, Altınok was appointed as the new General Director of Security for Istanbul.